 Instructions

-- Cream butter and sugar on medium high with a stand mixer fitted with the paddle attachment {6 on a Kitchen Aid), or a hand mixer, until light and fluffy.
+- Cream browned butter, kosher salt (½ teaspoon) and brown sugar (1 packed cup/200g) on medium high with a stand mixer fitted with the paddle attachment (6 on a Kitchen Aid), or a hand mixer, until light and fluffy.
 Go for 4-5 minutes.

-- Scrape down your bowl and add one egg and vanilla.
+- Scrape down your bowl and add one large egg and vanilla (1 ½ teaspoons).
 Mix until well combined, 30-60 seconds.
-Scrape up and down the bowl and add the remaining egg and mix another 30-60 seconds or until well combined.
+Scrape up and down the bowl and add the remaining large egg and mix another 30-60 seconds or until well combined.

 - With the mixer on low, add the flour and oat mixture in three additions, scraping up and down the bowl before the last amount is added.
 Blend until just a few streaks of flour remain.

-- Fold in the chopped white chocolate with a spatula, keeping aside some chocolate chunks to press onto the tops of the cookies.
+- Fold in the chopped white chocolate (6 ounces/170g) with a spatula, keeping aside some chocolate chunks to press onto the tops of the cookies.

-- Use a size 30 scoop {just over 2 tablespoons} and portion the dough into about 26 cookie scoops.
+- Use a size 30 scoop (just over 2 tablespoons) and portion the dough into about 28 cookie scoops.
 Take the white chocolate chunks that you kept aside and press a few pieces onto the tops of each cookie dough portion.
 Place the cookie dough on a parchment lined baking sheet {or a plate}.
 If your kitchen is warm, place the dough in the refrigerator while the oven preheats.

 - Preheat the oven to 350°F and prepare baking pans with parchment paper.
 Place the cookie dough onto the the prepared pans spacing the cookies an inch or two apart.
-Bake for 10-12 minutes, until the edges are set and lightly browned.
+Bake for 10-12 minutes, until the edges are set and lightly browned, the centers should still look a little soft.
 If the cookies are puffy, you can drop the cookie pan on the counter 1-2 times to lightly deflate them.
 Alternately, you can also lightly press down on the baked cookies with a flat bottom measuring cup or glass.
-Sprinkle with flaky sea salt, if desired.
+Use a large biscuit cutter or glass to scoot the cookies and sprinkle with flaky sea salt, if desired.

 - Allow the cookies to rest on the baking pan for 2-3 minutes before moving them to a wire rack to cool completely.